Number6174/WritingHTTPServer/README.md

 # WritingHTTPServer
 A simple Python HTTP server that writes to files, simulates keypresses, records events, manages a timer, and manages information about a hype train.
+It is intended to be used with [Kruiz Control](https://github.com/Kruiser8/Kruiz-Control/tree/master).

 **WARNING**: This is a very purpose driven program.
 If you don't completely understand how to use it, it could expose you to security vulnerabilities.
 Do not open this program to the broader internet.
 Only allow it to